johnrsibert/JonzPandemic/index.md

 mess of colored dots.)
 There were very few deaths reported at the beginning, but as the number of reported cases began to increase so did the number of reported deaths.
-Horizontal lines of dots at 1, 2, 3, ..., 10 deaths are discernable at the lower left.
+Horizontal lines of dots at 1, 2, 3, ... deaths are discernible at the lower left.
 The gray diagonal lines indicate mortality rates ranging from 0.5% to 8%.

 ##### Middle Panel
-The **center panel** in the plot icludes only the most recent deaths and fatalities.
+The **center panel** in the plot includes only the most recent deaths and fatalities.
-Most of the dots accumulate beteen the 1% and 4% lines.
+Most of the dots accumulate between the 1% and 4% lines.

 ##### Lower panel
 The bottom panel is the frequency distribution of the case-fatality ratio (deaths/cases).